mamei16/LLM_Web_search/README.md

 automatic redirect and Special Queries are not supported.

+## Search types
+### Simple search
+Quickly finds answers using just the highlighted snippets from websites returned by the search engine.
+If you simply want results *fast*, choose this search type.
+Note: Some advanced options in the UI will be hidden when simple search is enabled, as they have no effect in this case.
+Note2: The snippets returned by SearXNG are often much more useful than those returned by DuckDuckGo, so consider using SearXNG as the search backend if you use simple search.
+### Full search
+Scans entire websites in the results for a more comprehensive search.
+Ideally, this search type should be able to find "needle in the haystack" information hidden somewhere in the website text.
+Hence, choose this option if you want to trade a more resource intensive search process for generally more relevant search results.
+For the best possible search results, also enable semantic chunking and use SPLADE as the keyword retriever.
 ## Keyword retrievers
 ### Okapi BM25
 This extension comes out of the box with